Gyakobo/Huffman-Coding/README.md

 Huffman Coding is optimal for symbol-by-symbol encoding and is widely used in various applications such as file compression (e.g., ZIP files), image compression (e.g., JPEG), and multimedia codecs (e.g., MP3).

+### Introduction to David A. Huffman

+[David A. Huffman](https://en.wikipedia.org/wiki/David_A._Huffman) (August 9, 1925 - October 7, 1999) was an American computer scientist and professor, known for his pioneering work in the field of information theory and data compression.
+Huffman was in Ohio and went on to study at the Massachussets Institute of Technology (MIT), where he completed his Ph.D. in electrical engineering.

+While still a graduate student, Huffman devised the [Huffman Coding algorithm](https://en.wikipedia.org/wiki/Huffman_coding) as part of a term paper for a course on information theory taught by [Robert M. Fano](https://en.wikipedia.org/wiki/Huffman_coding).